filcuc/NimQtCreatorPlugin/README.md

 * cd build
 * qmake ../path/to/nimeditor/source_dir
 * make
-* make install
-* copy the plugin in your QtCreator plugin dir
+* If everything works you should have the plugin available in QtCreator inside the QTC_BUILD directory